vitaly-t/pg-promise-demo/README.md

 This is an advanced demo of the best practices of using [pg-promise], and managing your database architecture.

-The architecture presented here is an overkill for a simple application, because the purpose of this demo is to show how to build serious database products.
+The architecture presented here may be an overkill for a simple application, because the purpose of this demo is mostly to show how to build serious database products.

-It shows how to organize an enterprise-level database application, with consideration for an ever-growing database complexity and involvement of many developers through an extensive period of time.
+It shows how to organize an enterprise-level database application, with consideration for an ever-growing database complexity and involvement of many developers.

 Database aspects implemented in the demo: